KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

       A special type of :term:`composition` mostly used as a transition from one clip to another.
 See :ref:`wipe`.

    YUV
       A color model used to encode a color image or video taking human perception into account.
-Y stands for the :term:`luminance`, U foor blue projection and Y for red projection.
+Y stands for the :term:`luminance`, U for blue projection and V for red projection.

    Zone
       A defined region of a clip or the timeline.
 Use a clip zone to bring only a portion of the clip into the timeline.
 Use a timeline zone to render only that portion (see :ref:`rendering-selected_zone`).
 Define a zone for preview rendering (see :ref:`timeline-preview-rendering`).
 A zone is defined by setting an :term:`in-point` and an :term:`out-point`.